 Stroll Through Lowell

 Erie Street is most of what is left of Lowell.
-Much of the town’s residential area was demolished to widen the Lavender Pit.
-And the relocation of its residents caused many of the businesses to fail.
+Much of the town’s residential area was moved to widen the Lavender Pit.
+Unfortunately, the relocation of these residents caused many of Lowell’s businesses to fail.

 Today, it’s a step back in time as you walk by the defunct businesses and antique vehicles in various states of repair.

 Across the traffic circle, on Old Douglas Road, don’t miss Dot’s Diner.
 All the seating here is outdoors and pet friendly.
-And in all our travels, we’ve never seen anywhere quite like it.
+In all our travels, we’ve never seen any place quite like it.

 Day Trips From Bisbee